GitLab CI Pipeline for Eleventy

 OWASP Dependency Check

 against the project.
-This is a tool maintained by the OWASP foundation,
+This is a tool maintained by the OWASP foundation, and

-to recognize cases where dependencies are embedded and/or not identified,
+cases where dependencies are embedded and/or not identified, but also means the

-but also means the scan is slower because it has to check every file in the
+scan is slower because it has to check every file in the project.
+It uses data

-project.
-It uses data primarily from the U.S.
+primarily from the U.S.

-National Vulnerability Database (NVD), populated
+National Vulnerability Database (NVD), populated from

 international standard for identifying vulnerabilities.
-It also includes
+It also includes data

-vulnerabilities and potential remediation steps.
+potential remediation steps.

 The osv_scanner

-checks that listing of vulnerabilities against the
+It checks that listing of vulnerabilities against the

-Open Source Vulnerabilities (OSV) Database, maintained
+Open Source Vulnerabilities (OSV) Database, maintained by

-dependencies it runs very quickly.
-For this specific project, it is
+quickly.
+For this specific project, it is functionally no different than running

-Advisories database is integrated into the OSV Database, but this project
+since the GitHub Advisories database is integrated into the OSV

-leverages CI templates used for a variety of projects in different languages,
+Database, but this project leverages CI templates used for a variety of projects

-so this provides a broader solution.
+in different languages, so this provides a broader solution.

 OSV Scanner is currently undergoing testing here to determine if the data is reliable enough, and reported in a timely enough fashion, that it could replace